ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_ensclus.rst

 * perc: percentage of variance to be explained by PCs (select either this or numpcs)
 * numpcs: number of PCs to retain (select either this or perc)

+*Optional settings for script*

+* max_plot_panels: maximum number of panels (datasets) in a plot.
+When exceeded multiple plots are created.
+Default: 72

 Variables
 ---------